-Academic advisors in the College of Science and Mathematics (CoSM) help students transition to the college by providing program of study information, guiding students well as providing student success programming.
+Academic advisors in the College of Science and Mathematics (CoSM) help you transition to the college by guiding you as well as providing student success programs for you.
 We offer one-on-one tailored services for diverse student populations and can assist in answering your questions about the Wright State Core requirements (general education) and university and college requirements.

 Frequently Asked Questions

 How do I find my advisor?